pj-pradeep/reliable-casting/README.md

 Application also uses Auth0 to authenticate and authorize users.
 Roles and permission tables are configured in Auth0.
 Access of roles is limited and includes three roles with different permissions.
 The JWT includes the RBAC permission claims.

+## Motivation

+The project is an attempt to design and build databases for software applications, create and deploy database-backed web APIs, secure and manage user authentication and access control for an application backend.
+To make the API accessible over internet, the application had to be deployed to the cloud using Heroku.

 ## Getting Started